decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 - Open the [Babylon Sandbox](https://sandbox.babylonjs.com/) site and drag the glTF file (and any _.jpg_ or _.bin_ dependencies) to the browser.
 - Open the _.glTF_ file with a text editor and scroll down till you find _"animations":_.

-> Tip: In _skeletal_ animations, an animation name is often comprised of its armature name, an underscore and its animation name.
+> TIP: In _skeletal_ animations, an animation name is often comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

 ## Automatic playing

 If a 3D model includes any animations, the default behavior is that the first of these is always played on a loop.

 To avoid this behavior, add an `Animator` component to the entity that has the model, and then handle the playing of animations explicitly.
-If an `Animator` component is present in the entity, all animations default to a `stopped` state, and need to be manually played.
+If an `Animator` component is present in the entity, all animations default to a `playing: false` state, and need to be manually played.

 ## Handle animations explicitly